100 Best Christmas TV Episodes of All Time

 Their defiant spirit is infectious, a representation of shamelessly, proud vulgarity that simply has to be applauded.
 Meanwhile, Dan and Roseanne give Christmas money to daughter Becky and her husband Mark – but they’re not too happy with how she puts it to use.
 For a darker Roseanne Christmas, check out “No Place Like Home For The Holidays,” which sees youngest daughter Darlene discover the truth about boyfriend David’s family life.

-95. STEPTOE AND SON – The Party
+95. Steptoe and Son – The Party

-UK/Special/1973Aired on BBCdirected by Graeme Muir, written by Ray Galton and Alan Simpson
+directed by Graeme Muir, written by Ray Galton and Alan Simpson

 Ray Galton and Alan Simpson’s rag-and-bone-men comedy remains one of television’s most memorable examples of inter-generational conflict.
 Dirty old man Albert, content with his grimy lot in life, is forever dragging his more aspirational son Harold down with him.
 This Christmas, Harold is determined to get away from his miserable surroundings – and his crotchety pa – and jet away to spend the big day in Majorca.
 But as is so often the case, Albert has other plans, and resorts to his old go-to gimmick, feigning illness in a bid to keep Harold at home.